duckdb/duckdb-web/docs/sql/data_types/interval.md

 ;
 ```

-> Warning  If a decimal value is specified, it is automatically rounded to an integer.
+> Warning Decimal values are rounded to integers.
 > ```sql
 > SELECT INTERVAL '1.5' YEARS; -- WARNING!
 This returns 2 years = `to_years(CAST(1.5 AS INTEGER))`
 > ```
 > For more precision, use a more granular unit; e.g. `18 MONTHS` instead of `1.5 YEARS`.

-Three base units are necessary because a month does not correspond to a fixed amount of days (February has fewer days than March) and a day doesn't correspond to a fixed amount of microseconds.
+Three basis units are necessary because a month does not correspond to a fixed amount of days (February has fewer days than March) and a day doesn't correspond to a fixed amount of microseconds.
 The division into components makes the `INTERVAL` class suitable for adding or subtracting specific time units to a date.
 For example, we can generate a table with the first day of every month using the following SQL query:

 ```sql